J-1 Visa Security Analyst Jobs

 Check whether your role triggers the two-year home residency requirement

 Security analysts funded by a government agency or whose home country has a skills shortage list may face a two-year home residency requirement after their program ends.
-Confirm your situation with your designated sponsor before planning any H-1B or green card pathway.
+Confirm your situation with your designated sponsor before planning any H-1B visa or green card pathway.

 Align your training plan objectives with actual job duties